aryamanmaithani/aryamanmaithani.github.io/tuts/ma-106/index.md

 ## Feedback
 If there's something that you want to tell me anonymously, [here](https://forms.gle/Q4kdU2MtUzQP94ac9) is where you can do that.
 You may also ask questions here.
+[Here](/tuts/ma-106/responses) are my responses to some of your responses.

 ## Contact
 [aryamanmaithani@gmail.com](mailto:aryamanmaithani@gmail.com)